Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 stacked create dialog error
 ```

-This will create a new Dialog called `ErrorDialog` in the `ui/dialogs` folder.
-This will also add the value to DialogType enum, as well as add the DialogBuilder to the available builders in `ui/setup/setup_dialog_ui.dart` file.
+This will create a new Dialog called `ErrorDialog` in the `ui/dialogs` folder and add it to the dependencies in the `app.dart` file.
+By default, this will also create a DialogModel and the unit test file.
+If you only want a Dialog without a model and their test you just need to pass the flag `--no-model` to the command.

 ### Generate Code